Virtual Destructor In C++ - C++ Programming Tutorial

 Explanation

-In this example, we prevent memory leaks when resources are managed in derived classes.
+In this instance, we avoid memory leaks by properly handling resources in subclasses.

 C++ Example to display a Class Destructor without using a Virtual Destructor